-I was in a situation where a viewer had a crush on me and it was an uncomfortable experience.
-I made it clear that I had no interest in pursuing anything more and appreciate the support.
-That got turned around and the viewer made it seem like I’m not compatible.
+I was in a situation where a viewer had a crush on me, which was an uncomfortable experience.
+I made it clear that I had no interest in pursuing anything more and appreciated the support.
+That got turned around, and the viewer made it seem like I’m not compatible.
 I was the one who wasn’t interested in the first place.

 It’s okay to say no. People can get upset and unfollow, which is honestly a favor more than anything.
 Follower count shouldn’t impact you.

 Set a healthy schedule.

 Burnout is a real thing, and the last thing you want is to feel overwhelmed over streaming, especially if it’s a hobby.
 Set a healthy schedule, and don’t feel pressured to follow it, especially if you end up putting life as a priority.
 I streamed almost every day for several months and felt burnt out in the end.
 I had to remind myself it’s okay to take breaks and that things will be fine if I take a week off from streaming.
 If I don’t feel like streaming on a particular day, I won’t push myself for my own sake.

 I’ve met a ton of amazing people through streaming and online gaming.
 Find people who you can rely on for high-level support.
 We’re not talking about therapy-level activities, but have your back in case something were to happen.
 I’m thankful for my close IRL friends who came in clutch when there was a creep on my channel.
 We don’t condone any forms of cyberbullying.
 However, when someone makes you feel uncomfortable, count on your mods and support circle to drive away those weirdos.

 Always be mindful of who you’re partying with; it’s wise to mute yourself if there are multiple streamers in the party or you’re about to address your channel.
 I’m still trying to learn about streamer etiquette, but know what’s the right thing to do and when.